18F/handbook/_pages/how-we-work/how-to-log-in.md

 Applications such as Trello, Zoom, Favro, and Circle.ci can be logged into using your GSA Google account.
 Just make sure that you don't grant Google access to anything beyond basic data; "Basic Info" or "Limited Access to Data and Files" are both approved options that are considered basic data.

-You can check your account permissions here: https://myaccount.google.com/permissions
+You can check your account permissions [here](https://myaccount.google.com/permissions).

-The official GSA Policy can be found [here](https://insite.gsa.gov/portal/content/526805)

 ##VMware Horizon (VPN) login